thedirtycolumbia/EDAwithR/README.md

 # Exploratory Data Analysis with R

-Code and slides for the talk "Exploratory Data Analysis with R" presented at the Portland Data Science Workshops Meetup on January 21, 2015.
+Code and slides for the talk "Exploratory Data Analysis with R" presented at the Portland Data User Group and Portland R User Group Meetups on January 21, 2015 and August 19, 2015.

 http://www.meetup.com/Portland-Data-Science-Workshops/events/218944940/